platformatic/undici-oidc-interceptor/README.md

       // retry the request on
       retryOnStatusCodes: [401],

-      // The origins that this interceptor will add the `Authorization` header
+      // The array of urls that this interceptor will be appending `Authorization` header
-      // automatically
+      // for automatically
-      origins: ['FILLME'],
+      urls: ['FILLME'],

       // OPTIONAL: an initial access token
       accessToken: ''